jha-shubham01/todo/README.md

-# TODO
+# TODO App

 # Description
-This project is a simple TODO web application where backend and frontend are sparate apps.
+This project is a simple TODO web application <br />
+where backend and frontend are standalone apps.

 ## Technology Stack
-Backend: Django, Django Rest Framework
+Backend: Django, Django Rest Framework <br />
 Frontend: VueJS CLI

 ## To run the project